 Although the house is considered to have undergone substantial renovations, Tom is not eligible for the \$10,000 grant because Mary is not registered for GST and the sale of the premises was not a taxable supply.
-Provided Tom meets the eligibility requirements for the FHOG, he may be entitled to the \$3,000 FHOG if the contract was entered into before 3 October 2015 as the property is considered to be an established home.
+Provided Tom meets the eligibility requirements for the FHOG, he may be entitled to the \$3,000 FHOG as the property is considered to be an established home.